 2. Added expenses.

 When considering expenses, take a good look to see how much you plan to change on the home you’re looking at!
 We knew we were going to be changing A LOT, and knew that all those little things will truly add up.
-Thankfully it’s something we planned for, and purchased a home in a price range that allowed us to update!
-However, I do know some people who didn’t budget for it, and had a whole load of problems.
-For example, I had one friend who moved into their new house and then a few weeks in they found out they had a termite infestation!
-They ended up using someone like Termite Control Kansas City, but this was something that they hadn’t planned for, so they really had to budget hard unfortunately.
-From this example then, it’s just a good idea to just be aware that things can go wrong and just be prepared for them.
+Thankfully it’s something we planned for and purchased a home in a price range that allowed us to update!
+However, I do know some people who didn’t budget for it and had a whole load of problems.
+For example, I had one friend who moved into their new house, and then a few weeks in they found out they had a termite infestation!
+It’s a good idea to be aware that things can go wrong and be prepared for the unexpected (meaning don’t purchase a home that will be too strenuous on your budget).

 Some advice from a realtor friend of mine, “The unseen costs add up over time like exterior painting, roof replacement, pool refinishing, A/C replacement, landscaping, and flooring (cleaning & replacement).
 Most homeowners don’t save each month for these things and then when they are needed it becomes a HUGE expense.
 These are some of the things I advise my buyers about… especially first time homebuyers.”